New conservation methodolgy to retrieve lost flexibility to brittle tracing papers

 Bringing back transparency

 Left: Detail before restoration, with cuts where there used to be folds and tears where tehre are wrinkles.
 Right: Restored draqing, now the paper is much more supple.
-Notice that it is also slightly more opaque due to the adition of a reinforceing layer on the back.
+Pay attention to the fact that the paper is now slightly more opaque due to the adition of a reinforcing layer on the back (the lining tissue).
 The hidden watercolour by the varnish removal shows again.
+Architectural drawing on impregnated tracing paper, ink and hand coloured.
+CoAC.

-Floor of the Valldemia College.
-Map on impregnated tracing paper, drawing in pencil.
-Left: before restoration (an existing fragment is not displayed in the image, the one on the right, although it was conserved).
+Left: before conservation (an existing fragment is not displayed in the image, the one on the right, although it was conserved).
 Centre: After removing the varnish, washing and deacidification.
 Right: After varnishing and lining.
-Transparency is perceptible on the inserted gaps, which are slightly more thin.
+Transparency is perceptible on the inserted gaps, which are slightly thinner.
+Pencil architectural drawing on impregnated tracing paper.
+Floor of the Valldemia College.
+CoAC.

 Innocuous Transparency ♣♣♣ ♣♣♣ Only limited by the addition of paper layers (not by the varnish).